-Schedule: Video lectures and screencast hands-on lab sessions will be available on a weekly basis.
+Schedule: For the Winter 2022 quarter, BIMM-143 will be offered online for the first 3 weeks and then in-person on Tuesday and Thursday at 9:30 - 12:30 pm in TATA 2501 (Map).
+Please check our class website for schedule updates.
+Video lectures and screencast hands-on lab sessions will be available on a weekly basis.
 All lecture and lab sessions will be recorded and made available asynchronously.
-Hands-on sessions can be joined live at 10am San Diego time every Thursday and will require both individual and small group based computational work.
+Hands-on sessions can be joined in-person (recommended) or via live-stream at 10am San Diego time every Thursday.
 See the class website for full details.